Strikor/Codename-Game/proposal/proposal.md

 **4. Product Value**
    > **Benefits**: The main benefits of this project go to the software development team working on it.
 By the completion of "A Krill In Time," team members will have gained the lifelong skills of proper software development practices, working well on a team, and better use of important tools like GitHub.
-The other benefactors will, ofcourse, be the players who get to play an enteraining and interesting finished product.
+The other benefactors will, of course, be the players who get to play an entertaining and interesting finished product.
    > **Cost Analysis**: The creation of this project will require several months worth of time and effort from the development team.
 This includes man hours devoted to coding, revising, documenting, and designing for all aspects of the game.
    > **Value Proposition**: The benefits of this game come primarily from the action of creating the game.
-As stated previously the development team gains knowledge of software development, and players gain the benefit of playing an interesting final product.
+As stated previously, the development team gains knowledge of software development, and players gain the benefit of playing an interesting final product.
 These benefits exceed the costs, which simply amount to man hours.
+_________________

 **5. Product Creation Outline**
    > **Design Overview**: This game will be a top-down, 2D, pixelart game.
 The plan is to include the following features (an more):